 A widely used type of antihypertensive is an angiotensin-converting enzyme (ACE) inhibitor, which block the actions of some hormones that help regulate blood pressure.
 They help to reduce the amount of water in your blood and widen your arteries, both of which will decrease your blood pressure.

 Most of these side effects pass in a few days, although some people find they have a dry cough a bit longer.

-If side effects become particularly troublesome, a medication that works in a similar way to ACE inhibitors, known as an angiotensin-2 receptor antagonist, may be recommended.
+If your side effects become particularly troublesome, a medication that works in a similar way to ACE inhibitors, known as an angiotensin-2 receptor antagonist, may be recommended.

-Read more about treating high blood pressure
+Read more about treating high blood pressure.

 One of the biggest potential dangers if you have atherosclerosis is a piece of fatty deposit (plaque) breaking off from your artery wall.
 This can cause a blood clot to develop at the site of the broken plaque.